 Whilst it's true that modern digital cameras and camera phones have a plethora of automation and new technology which enable the owner to get by without any knowledge at all …there's a lot more to capturing an interesting image than simply having the latest tech, even stunning locations and subjects do not guarantee you the best images possible....this is only the start of the process, behind all of the automated settings most cameras have functionality that remains untouched but when used makes photography a whole lot more interesting and fulfilling.

-Understanding your cameras functionality, capabilities & limits, alongside having knowledge of the principles of Photography, Composition and Light, will make a huge difference to your approach to this hobby, crucially with Photography 'often what you see isn't what you end up with'
+Understanding your cameras functionality, capabilities & limits, alongside having knowledge of the principles of Photography, Composition and Light, will make a huge difference to your approach to this hobby, crucially with Photography 'often WYSIWYG doesn't always apply'

 because there are many variables to consider, you could miss a great shot in a once in a lifetime location or opportunity through lack of knowledge.